pantheon-systems/documentation/source/content/autopilot.md

 ## Acceptable Change

-Autopilot allows you to configure a threshold of acceptable change so that small expected changes don't trigger false positives.
+Autopilot allows you to configure a threshold of acceptable change so that small, expected changes don't trigger false positives.
 This is useful for common changes like:

 - Randomized testimonials feeds
 - Sliders